Packerson/Short-links/README.md

 ## Why this way?
 Keep it simple

 - SQLite The goal is to keep the project simple.
-In a production environment, I would use PostgreSQL.
+In a production environment, I would use PostgreSQL
 - Without logging
-- Without additional validation (original_url, etc..)
+- Without additional validation (original_url, etc.)
-- without additontal error messages
+- Without additontal error messages
-- GET for the short code is part of the path (`/api/short/to_read/<code>/`), so GET is the simplest API-only contract.
+- GET for the short code is part of the path (`/api/short/to_read/<code>/`), so GET is the simplest API-only contract
 - Simple JSON schema for POST and GET